marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/predicates.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: predicates, operand predicates, operator predicates

 .. _predicates:

-.. index:: predicates

-.. index:: operand predicates

-.. index:: operator predicates

 Predicates
 **********